 The primary needs identified by the community point to a pressing demand for clean and safe water, followed by financial resources and healthcare access, underscoring their fundamental importance.
 Additional needs, such as a sustainable income, information, and children's education, were also acknowledged but to a lesser extent.
-However, it is concerning that some of the less common needs encompass shelter support, sexual and reproductive health, legal assistance, and other fundamental requirements, indicating potential gaps in specialized support.
+However, it is concerning that some of the less common needs encompass shelter support, sexual and reproductive health, legal assistance, and other fundamental requirements.
 Reasons for denial or unequal access to services are rooted in fear, mistrust, lack of information, and awareness, emphasizing the need for community engagement and trust-building with service providers.
 Furthermore, issues such as arbitrary costs, accessibility restrictions, and financial burdens obstructing access underline the necessity of addressing financial and logistical barriers in service provision.
-The most prevalent issue hindering access is the lack of information , highlighting the need for improved communication and outreach efforts, while challenges related to service hours and proximity underscore the importance of efficient service delivery to meet the community's demands.
-The primary need is for information about livelihood opportunities, closely followed by a demand for information about basic services.
+The most prevalent issue hindering access is the lack of information.

+The primary need is for information on livelihood opportunities, closely followed by a demand for information about basic services.
 The community also seeks information regarding education for children, health services, and legal assistance.
 However, there's a concerning lack of awareness about registration procedures and movement-related information.
-When it comes to resolving disputes, a notable portion of the community is unsure about the process.
-The most common response was Don't Know, with a percentage of 42.9%.
-This suggests that a significant portion of the community may be unsure of how to handle disputes or may lack information about available dispute resolution mechanisms.
-Seeking assistance from legal service providers and the police is common, while others choose alternative dispute resolution methods.

 The analysis of challenges to accessing legal services in the community highlights several notable issues.
-Fear and a lack of trust are the most common challenges, indicating a significant level of hesitancy among community members to seek justice or legal remedies.
-Corruption, lack of accountability, and insufficient information or awareness about legal service providers and rights are also substantial obstacles.
+Fear and a lack of trust are the most common challenges.
+Corruption, lack of accountability and insufficient information or awareness about legal service providers and rights are also substantial obstacles.
 Language and cultural barriers, along with distance and financial costs, present additional barriers to accessing legal services.
 Regarding documentation, the most lacking types are birth certificates/notifications and proof of registration, pointing to potential gaps in official identification which forms a general barrier to access of essential services.
-Other missing documents include various forms of identification, refugee recognition IDs, and business permits.
+Other missing documents include various forms of identification, refugee recognition IDs and business permits.

-In terms of community coping mechanisms when services are inaccessible, community members commonly seek support from humanitarian actors (NGOs/UN) and community leaders, underscoring the pivotal role these entities play in addressing community needs.
+In terms of community coping mechanisms when services are inaccessible, community members commonly seek support from humanitarian actors (NGOs/UN) and community leaders.
 Borrowing money or goods, selling belongings, and seeking support from fellow community members are also common strategies, while more extreme actions such as increasing child labor, selling received humanitarian assistance, and resorting to self-harm or suicidal thoughts are reported by some members.
 Engaging in begging, seeking support from local authorities, and involvement in survival sex or offering sexual services are less common actions.